-Components of a Salary Suvey
+Components of a Salary Survey

 How to Review and Validate Your Analysis Results

-In the Market tab, you can generate a table of potential benchmarks underneath the "Configure market benchmarks".
+In the Market tab, you'll find a table of potential benchmarks under Configure Market Benchmarks.

-If a blue button with "Start Analysis" exists, click on it to load the benchmarks
+If you see a blue Start Analysis button, click it to load the benchmarks for the first time.

 Step 2: Confirm your list of results list has the desired agencies

 Review the comparator list for coverage — are the key jurisdictions you'd expect represented?
+See Adding and Managing Comparators for step-by-step instructions on adding and removing these comparator specs manually.

 Step 4: Drill into entries to validate each comparator